bhatumar533/Lazymux/README.md

 # Lazymux
-for kali linux tools     clone it in termux
+Lazymux tools installer is very easy to use, only provided for lazy termux users. -,-